dfm/Stripe82/README.md

 (c) Dan Foreman-Mackey

-Eventually it will come with some sort of open-source licence.
+Eventually it will come with some sort of open-source license.